 Overall, the characteristic patterns exhibited by whole-rock major, trace and rare earth element data from the six plutons are typical of I-type volcanic arc granites (Section 4.3; Figs. 6-10).
 This result is similar to data from the Dien Bien granite massif west of the Song Ma Suture (Lan et al., 2001; Liu et al., 2012; Roger et al., 2014).
 The granites located at the junction of the Dien Bien Phu and Song Ma sutures, and once attributed to the Sibumasu-Simao Block, clearly subducted eastward under the Indochina Block along the Dien Bien Phu Suture.
-Sengor (1984) named the Dien Bien Phu Suture the "Dien Bien Phu arm of the Paleotethys".
-Leloup et al. (1995) correlated the Dien Bien Suture with the Jinsha River Suture as fault markers of the Ailaoshan-Red River Fault, calculating that Indochina extruded ~500-700 km along the Ailaoshan left-lateral strike slip fault during 35-22 Ma.
-However, recent geochronological studies have disclosed that initiation of the Dien Bien Phu Fault occurred after 228 Ma (Lin et al., 2009; Roger et al., 2014); the Fault thus mismatches the volcanic arc I-type granites described in this paper, Furthermore, structural studies (DGM, 1991; Lepvrier et al., 1997; Lin et al., 2009; Faure et al., 2014; Roger et al., 2014) show that the Song Ma Suture is right-laterally offset ~30-40 km by the Dien Bien Phu Fault; the strata and fold axes have also bent eastward, but the primary structure of the Truong Son Belt has not been significantly altered.
-So, the Dien Bien Phu Fault does not present a suture branch separating the Qamdo-Simao Block from the Indochina Block.
+Sengor and Hsu (1984) named the Dien Bien Phu Suture the "Dien Bien Phu arm of the Paleo-Tethys".
+Leloup et al. (1995) correlated the Dien Bien Suture with the Jinsha River Suture as fault markers of the Ailaoshan-Red River Fault, calculating that Indochina extruded ca. 500-700km along the Ailaoshan left-lateral strike slip fault during 35-22Ma.
+However, recent geochronological studies have disclosed that the initiation time of the Dien Bien Phu Fault was after 228Ma (Lin et al., 2009; Roger et al., 2014); the fault thus mismatches the volcanic arc I-type granites described in this paper.
+Furthermore, structural studies (DGM, 1991; Lepvrier et al., 1997; Lin et al., 2009; Faure et al., 2014; Roger et al., 2014) show that the Song Ma Suture is right-laterally offset ca. 30-40km by the Dien Bien Phu Fault; the strata and fold axes have also bent eastward, but the primary structure of the Truong Son Belt has not been significantly altered.
+So, the Dien Bien Phu Fault does not present a suture branch separating Qamdo-Simao from the Indochina Block.
 Thus, the Nan Suture should connect northward with the Jinghong Suture (Sone and Metcalfe, 2008; Faure et al., 2014), and the Qamdo-Simao-Indochina Block should be a united block (Fig. 11).

 The similarity of the characteristics of the Qamdo-Simao and Indochina blocks when treated as a united block can be proven using other evidence.
-First, although Lepvrier et al. (1997, 2004) suggested that the Indochina Block subducted eastward under South China during the Late Permian-Early Triassic, increasing quantities of structural, geochronological and geochemical data confirm that the geometry of the block convergence between Indochina and South China suggests a westward subduction of South China under Indochina (Liu et al., 2012; Faure et al., 2014; this paper).
+First, although Lepvrier et al. (1997, 2004) suggested that the Indochina Block subducted eastward under South China during the Late Permian-Early Triassic, increasing quantities of structural, geochronological and geochemical data confirm that the geometry of the block convergence between Indochina and South China was a westward subduction of South China under Indochina (Liu et al., 2012; Faure et al., 2014; this paper).
 The same is true for South China subducting westward under the Qamdo-Simao Block.
-The precise timing of the two block convergences has been corrected from 220 Ma (Rb-Sr age, Wang et al., 2000) to 270-240 Ma (Jian et al., 2008, 2009; Lai et al., 2014), almost the same age as that we obtained for this paper.
-Secondly, the 440-400 Ma granite complexes found along the Jinsha River Suture in China (e.g., Jian et al., 2009) have also been found along the Song Ma Suture (this paper) and along the Kontum Massif in Vietnam (e.g. Carter et al., 2001; Nagy et al., 2001; Sanematsu et al., 2011).
-There is no magmatic event either in the
+The precise timing of the two block convergences has been corrected from 220Ma (Rb-Sr age, Wang et al., 2000) to 270-240Ma (Jian et al., 2008, 2009; Lai et al., 2014), almost the same age as we obtained in this paper.
+Secondly, the 440-400Ma granite complexes that were found along the Jinsha River Suture in China (e.g. Jian et al., 2009), have also been found along the Song Ma Suture (this paper) and along the Kontum Massif in Vietnam (e.g. Carter et al., 2001; Nagy et al., 2001; Sanematsu et al., 2011).
+There is no magmatic event either in the Qamdo-Simao Block or in the Indochina Block from 400Ma to 280Ma.
+Thus the Qamdo-Simao Block and the Indochina Block experienced similar magmatic events from the Early Paleozoic to the